Shogun-1/Project-3/README.md

 # Project-3
-A reference guide, that can be used to store the information about buses and their stops; a multifile project
+A reference guide, that can be used to store the information about bus routes; a multifile project

 **IMPORTANT** Before typing any commands, type their quantity, i.e.: